 Yoram Hazony, author of The Virtue of Nationalism, talks about the why liberal institutions like the New York Times have proved so vulnerable to capture by the hard Left.
 He wrote about this recently for Quillette.

 In a recent column entitled “Why the Success of the New York Times May Be Bad News for Journalism,” media columnist Ben Smith outlines a number of anti-competitive practices by his parent company.
-His conclusion is that the Times may be well on its way to becoming a
+His conclusion is that the Times may be well on its way to becoming a monopoly.
+But

 In 1831, Alexis de Tocqueville took a 10-month trip to the United States to study the American penal system.
 In the resulting book—Democracy in America—he singled out one noteworthy feature: “Amongst the novel objects that attracted my attention during my stay in the United States, nothing struck me

 Alireza Nader, Senior Fellow at the Foundation for Defense of Democracies, talks to Jonathan Kay about the recent political protests in Iran and the regime’s brutal response.

 The normal coexists with the brutal.
 Last Saturday, in Hong Kong, carefree expat children walk by my apartment building, holding party balloons as Puma police helicopters buzz overhead.
 Less than a mile away people are fired on with tear gas and water cannon spewing blue dye.
 I imagine that this

 The possibility of a second referendum offers, to many, a tantalizing prospect of rescue from political deadlock.
 Since Parliament cannot decide on a deal and largely refuses to contemplate “No Deal,” this argument goes, we should allow the people to “choose” once more.
 Barrister Oliver Conolly has offered a well-written